VoidRunner87/mydu_pve_mod/Documentation/EncountersSetup.md

 * on_sector_enter_script = 1easy-pirate-rogue-1`
 * active = `true`

+## Restart the Container

+There's no consequence to restarting the container, except that if someone is fighting something the NPC will stop.
+Once the container is restarted, the NPC continues the fight where it stopped.

 ## What we've done

 * Created construct definitions for POI and a Pirate Ship